-If you have neck pain caused by whiplash, you may want to visit a chiropractor who can provide numerous non-surgical treatment options for neck pain relief.
+If you have neck pain caused by whiplash, you may want to visit a chiropractor who can provide many nonsurgical treatment options for relief.

 Whiplash is an injury to the neck muscles from rapid forward and backward motion of the neck caused by a trauma (eg, a car accident).
 It can cause acute (short-term) neck pain as well as restricted movement in your neck.

 How Does a Chiropractor Diagnose a Whiplash Injury?

 The chiropractor evaluates your spine as a whole—even if you go to the chiropractor complaining of neck pain following a trauma.
 He or she will examine the entire spine because other regions of the spine may be affected (not just your neck).